Amer-Abuyaqob/Freedom-Fighter-for-my-brother/README.md

 ### 🚧 Current Development Status

 **Note**: The game is currently in early development.
-The main character and enemies are created and rigged, with basic walking animation implemented.
+The main character and enemies are created and rigged, with complete animation sets implemented for all characters.
 Combat systems, AI, and gameplay mechanics are still being developed.

 ## 🎯 Development Roadmap